 -

-Add all spices to a container with a lid (I use a mason jar) and shake well to mix.
+Add all spices to a container with a lid (I use a mason jar).
+If you are sensitive to salt, use only 1 Tablespoon (you can always add more if you like).

 -